brontosaurusrex/brontosaurusrex.github.io/_posts/2017-02-07-debian-stretch-opengl-version.md

     OpenGL ES profile shading language version string: OpenGL ES GLSL ES 1.0.16 OpenGL ES profile extensions:

-What would that mean for Blender 2.8 happines, when released.
+What would that mean for Blender 2.8 happines, when released?